 Baldeep continued developing his skillset and has multiple accreditations to his name including his degree, Microsoft Certifications, ITIL and VMware Data Center Virtualization Certification.
 He is always learning to move IT forward for your business.

-We are giving away a Free IT Audit (worth £150).
-Register above with code WEB28 and we will come to your Hampshire office.
-This offer expires on 28th August.
+Would you like a Free IT Audit (worth £150).
+Claim above using the code WEB28 and we will come to your Hampshire office.
+This offer expires on 28th May.

 Here are some recent posts from the team.
 If you have a post you would like added, please drop us an email.